ToNi3141/Rasterix/design.md

 If the TMU is disabled, it doesn't forward the calculated color, instead it forwards the previous color.

+- `LodCalculator`: Calculates the LOD for a texture.
+The texel used for the LOD calculation is the texel with the coordinates (textureS + 1, textureT + 1) in screen space.
 - `TextureSampler`: Samples a texture from the `TextureBuffer`.
 - `TextureFilter`: Filters the texel from the `TextureSampler`.
 - `TexEnv`: Calculates the texture environment.